Chuck Versus the Wookiee

 "Chuck Versus the Wookiee" is a first-season episode of the television series Chuck.
-It originally aired on October 15, 2007.
+It originally aired on NBC on October 15, 2007.
 Chuck and the team are ordered by Graham and Beckman to recover a stolen diamond to assist Sarah's old DEA friend, whose tendencies towards improvisation tend to get her and those she works with into trouble.

 Plot summary

 After a gathering with Chuck, his family and Morgan for pizza, Sarah returns to her apartment where she is assaulted by a masked intruder.
 Following a short and inconclusive fight, her opponent unmasks herself to reveal an old DEA friend code-named "Carina" (played by Mini Anden) who has come to request Sarah's help in recovering a stolen diamond.

 The following morning Chuck sees Carina on his way out of his apartment while she's loitering outside by the fountain.
 He joins Casey and Sarah in a briefing with their superiors, and they are ordered to assist Carina with the recovery of the diamond from Peyman Alahi, who they believe intends to use it to finance drug smuggling operations.
 Sarah introduces Carina to her "team," though Casey and Carina are already acquainted.
 Carina is immediately curious about Chuck but Sarah deflects her interest.
 Before they can leave Morgan sees and is smitten by Carina.

 Later, Carina approaches Chuck at the Buy More to question him further, but he evades her when Sarah arrives.
 Sarah confronts Carina, and while Chuck watches with Jeff and Lester, Morgan pesters Chuck to be fixed up.
 Chuck relents and asks Sarah to fix Morgan up while prompting her to refuse, but Sarah agrees anyway.
 The four spend the evening at Chuck's house, where Chuck lets slip that he knows about Carina's past missions.
 He receives a late-night support request while working on-call for the Nerd Herd and arrives at the location to discover that Carina faked the call to get him away from Sarah.
 She reveals that only someone with very high security clearance could have seen her file, and when Chuck attempts to deflect her questioning Carina attempts to seduce him.
 She also reveals that Sarah and Bryce were together before he went rogue.

 The next day Chuck, Sarah and Carina infiltrate Alahi's compound for reconnaissance, using Chuck's flashes to map out his security systems.
 They sneak into the vault where the diamond is kept, where Alahi confronts them.
 Sarah and Carina take advantage of his infatuation to learn about the security around the diamond.
 While Sarah distracts him Carina and Chuck take a closer look, and Chuck flashes on a high-voltage security system.
 Carina improvises and uses a fire extinguisher to safely remove the diamond, and escapes to the beach.
 Carina plays on Chuck's trusting nature to make off with the diamond and leave them on the beach, though Chuck and Sarah are rescued by Casey.